More Information

 Background

 Some materials in the UCLA Library system’s 19th-century print collection may have book covers that contain heavy metals.
-Heavy metals were previously used to embellish book covers with colorful, decorative pigments; however, this practice was discontinued before the end of the 19th-century.
+Heavy metals were previously used to embellish book covers with colorful, decorative pigments, however this practice was discontinued before the end of the 19th-century.
 A group of universities performed an independent study of their book collections featuring cloth and leather bindings, and found small amounts of arsenic in emerald-green books, mercury in red books, chromium in yellow books and lead in a variety of book cover colors.
 These heavy metals were found on a case-by-case basis for certain publications, and many 19th-century publications will not actually contain heavy metal content.
+If you need to use a 19th-century book (publication date: 1800-1899) which contains its original cloth or leather cover, first ask a librarian to help you find a digitized copy.
+If the text has not been digitized and you want to use the hardcopy book, additional safety precautions are recommended out of an abundance of caution for library users.

 For Your Safety

 Heavy metals from textiles and leather are not airborne and do not readily transmit through the skin.
 The potential risk primarily comes from ingestion of small pieces of pigment that may flake off the cover during handling.
+If you choose to use these suspected volumes, it is best practice to observe the following precautions:

 • Before Handling: